1. Downloading and Installation

 pip install xraylarch

-shoould work.
-Starting with version 0.9.73 9November, 2023), this command will work to install a fairly bare-bones set of tools – the basic xraylarch library, without requiring the packages needed to make any of the GUIs work.
+should work, but will install a fairly bare-bones set of tools – the basic xraylarch library, without requiring the packages needed to make any of the GUIs work.
+In order to get the GUI-needed package, you could install with

-for the GUIs, as well as the libraries related to Jupyter.
+This will also install all of the wxPython packages needed for the GUIs, as well as the libraries related to Jupyter.

-The most notable missing binary package is the wxPython package on Linux.
+As shown in Table of Packages needed from conda-forge, the most notable missing binary package needed for xraylarch on PyPI is the wxPython package on Linux.
 That means that if wxPython is not already installed, pip will try to compile it, which will almost certainly fail.
-This problem (which, in fairness to all involved, is very difficult to solve) is one of the main reasons we recommend using Anaconda Python - it provides this package in a consistent way.
-Anaconda Python also provides very good versions of almost all of hte “core scipy ecosystem” libraries.
-It also has good support for optional Intel Math Kernel libraries that will be used if available.
+This is one of the main reasons we recommend using Anaconda Python - it provides wxPython in a consistent manner for all platforms.
+Anaconda Python also provides very good versions of almost all of the “core scipy ecosystem” libraries and has good support for optional Intel Math Kernel libraries that will be used if available.

 But, if you are not using Linux, or are using a system-provided Python that includes wxPython (and has it installed), it should be possible to install a runnable Larch library with

-There are other optional addons that can be installed with Larch, such as
+There are other optional add ons that can be installed with Larch, such as

 pip install "xraylarch[dev]"